-The Hun School is proud of its tradition of having neat and properly attired students.
-School dress codes provide students practice with professional expectations that most will encounter during their post education careers and help create a respectful culture that encourages integrity and respect.
-The school day, which runs from 8:25 a.m. to 3:00 p.m. on most days, constitutes the students' business hours and during this time, students are expected to be in regular school dress as described below.
+Academic Dress is intended to reflect moderate business attire and is in place during regular class days, community dinners, and School trips as required by trip leaders.
+The academic day, which runs from 8:25 a.m. to 3:00 p.m. on most days, constitutes the students' business hours and during this time, students are expected to be in Academic Dress as described below.